Does size matter? When it comes to your CV, the answer is yes…

 CV length can be a crucial factor in determining whether or not you get the job.
 Think about it: if a recruiter has 100 CVs to go through in a day, there’s a chance that at some point they’ll lose concentration.
 So, the trick is to grab their attention – and, crucially, to make your CV stand out from every other applicant.

-To help you keep it short and sweet, here’s how many pages recruiters really want, and some of our top tips for reducing the length of your CV.
+To help you keep it short and sweet, here are how many pages recruiters really want, and some of our top tips for reducing the length of your CV.

 What’s the ideal CV length?